-Location tracking is designed to confuse.
-Here’s what happened when I tried to understand it
+I tried to understand location tracking.
+It’s nearly impossible

 Within the last year, new light has been shed on the shady world of location tracking.
 An explosive New York Times investigation revealing the granular location data that is collected by hundreds of popular apps, including the Weather Channel app, which doesn’t tell users that it is sharing their location data with advertisers on the typical consent screen.
 Google has been secretly tracking people’s location data for years.
 Even privacy-focused Apple has gotten into hot water over its handling of location data; iOS users often have little choice, and must dig through their settings to protect themselves.
 Cellphone service providers like AT&T, T-Mobile, and Sprint were caught earlier this year selling location data to bounty hunters.
 Though many companies argue that they are protecting user privacy by anonymizing personal information, researchers have shown just how easy it is to re-identify it.
 Much of this data is used for mobile ad-targeting–that can mean Facebook serving you an ad based on the fact that your phone is located in Austin, Texas, or it could mean a law firm that is targeting ads for personal injury lawyers to anonymous people who are inside emergency rooms.

 I tried to unravel how location data fits into Foursquare’s services, an experience that offered a glimpse into the emerging economy of user location data.
-CEO Dennis Crowley answered all my questions in an effort to prove that Foursquare is what he calls a “good actor” in a space full of shady companies.
+Co-founder and chairman Dennis Crowley answered all my questions in an effort to prove that Foursquare is what he calls a “good actor” in a space full of shady companies.
 But what Foursquare does is much more complicated than good or bad.

 Where is all this data coming from, anyway?

 Hypertrending was built off a developer tool called Pilgrim SDK that Foursquare launched in 2017.
-This tool–which Foursquare licenses and sells–allows developers to turn on contextual awareness in their apps.
+This tool–which Foursquare licenses–allows developers to turn on contextual awareness in their apps.
 That means that developers using Pilgrim can send users notifications or show them information based on their location.
 For instance, if you download the app of a pizza brand that pays Foursquare to use Pilgrim in its own pizza-ordering app, and you’ve set your phone’s location tracking to “always on,” that pizza app might send you a notification with a coupon to order pizza when it sees that you’re at home on a Saturday night.

 Foursquare also uses Pilgrim in its own apps, Foursquare City Guide and Swarm, to provide notifications and suggestions based on users’ location, if users have set their location tracking turned on.

-(Foursquare’s Pilgrim partners are distinct from its API partners, which includes companies like Twitter, Uber, Snapchat, Apple, and Spotify.
+(Foursquare’s Pilgrim partners are distinct from its API and database partners, which includes companies like Twitter, Uber, Snapchat, and Apple.
 These companies use Foursquare’s location database to provide location-related services like geotagging or associated business names.)

-But Pilgrim helps Foursquare use all the location data of users who opt-in to location tracking in both its own apps and any other apps that use Pilgrim.
+But Pilgrim helps Foursquare use all the location data of users who opt-in to location tracking in both its own apps and some of the apps that use Pilgrim.
 Foursquare packages this data into advertising and analytics dashboards to help companies understand the places that its customers or slices of the population are frequenting.
 All the data is anonymized and aggregated and it only includes places that your phone has stopped for any length of time–predominantly public spaces and businesses.
 That’s what Hypertrending visualizes.
 The heat map also doesn’t include any information on what Foursquare deems “sensitive places,” like homes, workplaces, religious centers, divorce lawyer offices, and more.
 Crowley says that no advertisers or analytics platform users have access to any of that information either.
 All they would see are trends based on a general pool of data.

 Who is actually in this dataset?
-Anyone who has downloaded a Foursquare app or a Foursquare partner app (the company doesn’t disclose how many it has) and has set location tracking to “always on.”
+Anyone who has downloaded a Foursquare app or some Foursquare partner apps (the company doesn’t disclose how many it has) and has set location tracking to “always on.”
 In the United States, that’s 10 million people.
 You might be included in this dataset and have no idea (though Crowley says his team works hard to include clear language around consent in partner apps’ terms of service).
-Foursquare’s SDK partners include Accuweather and TripAdvisor, so if you’ve set location tracking to always on in either of those apps, you’re sending your location data to Foursquare, too.
+Foursquare’s SDK partners include Accuweather and TripAdvisor.
+If you’ve set location tracking to always on in either of those apps, there’s a chance you’re sending your location data to Foursquare, too.

+After this story published, Foursquare reached out to say that the company does not disclose which SDK partner apps send location data back to them, and that only some do.
+However, there’s no way for users to know which apps use Foursquare’s SDK besides the few apps that disclose it, nor are users privy to which partner apps are sending data back to Foursquare and which aren’t–unless they dig through a lot of terms of service agreements.
+This directly contradicts Foursquare’s claim to care about transparency and privacy.

 Why do we even need location tracking in the first place?